 Why?
 Because cultural expression is a need and a human right—one so fundamental that the United Nations General Assembly enshrined it in the Universal Declaration of Human Rights in 1948.
 Yet it is something that only 30 per cent of Canadians are actively interested in or reached by.

 Sara’s vision for the ACI was simple: make Canadian art history accessible to twenty-first century audiences by creating a multi-vocal, bilingual, comprehensive web resource about the country’s visual culture—one that would enable audiences around the world to learn about Canadian art regardless of their accessibility to a bricks-and-mortar museum.

-Sara now holds a PhD in art history and serves as the founder and executive director of the Art Canada Institute.
+Sara now holds a PhD in art history and serves as the founder and executive director of the ACI.
 She has been a guest lecturer at Harvard University, the University of Toronto, Ryerson University, the Royal Ontario Museum, the Art Gallery of Ontario, the National Gallery of Canada, and the Israel Museum.

 Today, the ACI has become the go-to resource for anyone interested in this country’s visual art.
 In less than five years the ACI has published thirty books—each one available free of charge and available in French and English—by the country’s leading art experts.
 The ACI’s work has become renowned for redefining the conversation about Canadian art history for a twenty-first century audience.